GhaliAmir/ML_Sentiment_Analysis/readme.txt

 tweet_vectors.py : It created the embedding of the tweets and their sequences for deeplearning run.py : Script to create the csv for our best model by calling run_dl_model()

-To be able to run our project you need first to install the above librairies and then:

 Download glove.twitter.27B.zip from https://nlp.stanford.edu/projects/glove/?fbclid=IwAR1yRzuBFvrUYngB61tEOLXlYoqTaBjbnzJmxz4TQcSIfh4YFYZaXPIyYfA and extract it in 'pretrained_embeddings' folder under the 'embeddings' folder
 Download the train and test data from https://www.crowdai.org/challenges/epfl-ml-text-classification/dataset_files and extract them in 'train_test_data' folder